 When heavy drinkers decide to quit drinking they will experience some physical withdrawal symptoms from the alcohol, they can range from a slightly annoying withdrawal to a severe and potentially life threatening.
-The severity of the withdrawal symptoms all depends on how often the alcoholic drinks.
+The severity of the alcohol withdrawal symptoms all depends on how often the alcoholic drinks.
 The more often they dink the more dependent they become to the alcohol.
 Even people who drink daily but not heavily, or may drink heavily but not daily can be chemically dependent upon alcohol.
 Withdrawal from alcohol occurs mostly in adults, it may also occur in teenagers and children.

 Alcohol withdrawal symptoms can last from 24 hours to weeks, some of the minor symptoms include:

 • Difficulty sleeping

 As the alcoholic becomes more dependent they may or may not develop a life-threatening condition called Delirium Tremens (DTs).
 If you are having any of these symptoms it is important that you treat the situation as a medical emergency.

 The most dangerous type of alcohol withdrawal symptoms is called DTs, or delirium tremens.
 It takes place in 1 out of 20 people who suffer from withdrawal symptoms.
 Delirium tremens is when the brain is not able to smoothly adjust to its normal chemistry after alcohol is stopped, not surprisingly most symptoms of withdrawal are symptoms that take place when the brain is over stimulated.
 It creates a state of confusion and leads to dangerous changes in the way your brain controls your circulation and breathing.
 Your body’s vital signs may change unpredictably, which puts you at a risk of a heart attack.